-Based on our correspondence to date with the OPM and the third-party payor with whom historically we had the largest volume, we expect that any such processes will require additional testing by a licensed healthcare provider to establish medical necessity, with supporting clinical documentation.
-We are evaluating alternatives for testing, including but not limited to accepting clinical documentation and prescriptions from third-party healthcare professionals, contracting with third parties or existing networks, and/or establishing a management services organization, separate from our existing corporate structure, that manages professional entities that employ licensed healthcare providers.
+Notwithstanding the settlement with the DOJ, we remain subject to prepayment review by our largest third-party payor, which administers an FEHB plan, of any claims we submit.
+We have begun to submit insurance claims when the customer has undergone additional testing by an independent, licensed healthcare provider to establish medical necessity, with supporting clinical documentation.
+We are evaluating additional alternatives for testing, including but not limited to contracting with third parties or existing networks, and/or establishing a management services organization, separate from our existing corporate structure, that manages professional entities that employ licensed healthcare providers.
 These alternatives involve significant time and related activities, including, but not limited to, development of internal processes, training, and compliance and quality control programs, coordination with external healthcare providers and professional services organizations, and evaluation of and compliance with state-by-state regulatory requirements.
-We cannot provide any assurance as to the timing or costs associated with these alternatives, whether we will be successful in implementing any of them, or the impact that such changes may have on our business and operations.
-If we are unable to implement at least one of these alternatives for testing, we expect that we will not be able to obtain insurance coverage of our products going forward.
+We cannot provide any assurance as to the efficacy of the processes that we have recently established or the extent to which such processes will need to be changed, or additional processes established, or the associated timing or costs, whether we will be successful in implementing any of them, or the impact that such processes and changes may have on our business and operations.
+If we are unable to successfully implement at least one of these alternatives for testing, we expect that we may not be able to submit future claims in sufficient volume to meaningfully restore or expand the amount of our insurance-based business.

-Effective November 1, 2022, we will not have contracts with any FEHB carriers, third-party payors, or other insurance providers, meaning that our products will be considered out-of-network for such payors and insurance providers.
+Effective November 1, 2022, we do not have contracts with any FEHB carriers, third-party payors, or other insurance providers, meaning that our products will be considered out-of-network for such payors and insurance providers.
 Based on our research and correspondence to date with the FEHB carrier with whom we historically had the largest volume, we do not anticipate the reimbursement amounts, patient co-payment amounts, or the claims submission process, including medical necessity requirements and documentation requirements, would change based on whether we are in-network or out-of-network for that FEHB carrier or other FEHB plans.
-To illustrate, the hearing aid benefit in this FEHB plan is a set amount that covers the hearing aid itself and related fees and supplies, regardless of the plan option and regardless of whether the hearing aid is provided by a preferred, participating, or non-participating provider (i.e., regardless of if it is in-network or out-of-network), which is not always the case for other benefit categories.
-However, depending on the FEHB carrier or third-party payor, payment may be made directly to the patient rather than to the Company if the Company is out-of-network.
+To illustrate, the hearing aid benefit in this FEHB plan is a set amount that covers the hearing aid itself and related fees and supplies, regardless of the plan option and regardless of whether the hearing aid is provided by a preferred, participating, or non-participating provider (i.e., regardless of whether it is in-network or out-of-network), which is not always the case for other benefit categories.
+However, depending on the FEHB carrier or third-party payor, payment may be made directly to the patient rather than to us if Eargo is out-of-network.

-Further, the pending over-the-counter ("OTC") hearing aid regulatory framework, if finalized as currently proposed, may lead such payors to take additional actions further limiting our ability to access insurance coverage, which may have a material adverse effect on our financial condition, results of operations or cash flows.
+Further, the OTC Final Rule (as defined below) regarding over-the-counter ("OTC") hearing aids described in greater detail below, which became effective on October 17, 2022, may lead such payors to take additional actions further limiting our ability to access insurance coverage, or there may be a delay in accessing insurance coverage as payors seek to address the OTC Final Rule in their offered benefits, if at all, any of which may have a material adverse effect on our financial condition, results of operations or cash flows.